We all need a relaxing home when our lives are so busy and hectic. It’s where you spend most of your time after all.

 In the evening, avoid turning on the ‘big light’, as this will make your room feel very clinical, which will make you anxious.
 Instead, turn on several lamps, light candles, and hang fairy lights.

 There’s nothing more relaxing than a long soak in the bath, right?
 Wrong, there’s one thing better.
 A hot tub.

-While baths are amazing, the range of hot tubs made by Spa City just feels a little more luxurious.
+While baths are amazing, a hot tub just feels a little more luxurious.
 When you’re in a hot tub, it feels as though you’re at a spa, which helps you to relax.